4 College Basketball Coaches Arrested In Bribery Case; Adidas Exec Also Named

 In addition to Person, who is an associate head coach at Auburn University, the arrested coaches include Lamont Evans, an assistant coach at Oklahoma State University; Emanuel "Book" Richardson, an assistant coach at the University of Arizona; and assistant coach Tony Bland of the University of Southern California.

-Also arrested were James "Jim" Gatto, Adidas' director of global sports marketing for basketball and Merl Code, who reportedly has current or former ties to both Adidas and to Nike.
+Also arrested were James Gatto, Adidas' director of global sports marketing for basketball, and Merl Code, who reportedly has current or former ties to both Adidas and Nike.
 Another person affiliated with Adidas, Jonathan Brad Augustine, was also arrested.
-The managers and advisers who were arrested include Christian Dawkins, Rashan Michel, and investment adviser Munish Sood.
+The managers and advisers who were arrested were Christian Dawkins, Rashan Michel and investment adviser Munish Sood.

-"For these men, bribing coaches was a business investment," Kim said of Dawkins, Michel, and Sood.
-And the big payoff, he said, would come when they young players went pro.
+"For these men, bribing coaches was a business investment," Kim said of Dawkins, Michel and Sood.
+And the big payoff, he said, would come when the young players went pro.

 Kim quoted Dawkins saying in a recorded conversation, "If we take care of everybody, we control everything — you can make millions off of one kid."

+The case against the coaches, an Adidas executive and others was built with the help of a financial adviser who was cooperating with investigators, Kim said.
+The adviser had previously paid bribes to Person, he added.

+Recounting one conversation between Person and a recruit's family, Kim said that Person "assured a player's mother that he himself had not received a penny for promoting that adviser to her.
+That was a lie, too: That conversation took place five days after Person had taken an envelope filled with $15,000 in cash from that very adviser during a secret meeting in a Manhattan hotel room."

-Announcing the charges at a news conference Tuesday, Kim and federal investigators laid out their allegations about two fraudulent schemes: one that revolved between coaches, players, and the players' managers or advisers; and another that revolved between people affiliated with Adidas, players, and coaches at NCAA Division I universities.
+Announcing the charges at a news conference Tuesday, Kim and federal investigators laid out their allegations about two fraudulent schemes: one that revolved around coaches, players and the players' managers or advisers; and another that revolved around people affiliated with Adidas, players and coaches at NCAA Division I universities.

 The wide-ranging charges include allegations that universities agreed to "provide athletic scholarships to student-athletes who, in truth and in fact, were ineligible to compete as a result of the bribe payments."